lacruzagile/sofa/README.md

 backend services running in the staging environment.

 First make sure you have [Yarn], [PureScript], and [Spago] installed.
-If you have [Nix] installed, then you can get a shell with the required applications by running `nix-shell`.
+If you have [Nix] installed with Flake support, then you can get a shell with the required applications by running `nix develop`.

 Also make sure to run `yarn install` to download all additional dependencies.